COSC5557/ML-algorithm-selection/README.md

 # ML Algorithm Selection

-For this assignment, we will have a look at the simplest version of Automated Machine Learning and choose the best type of machine learning model for a given task.
+For this exercise, we will have a look at the simplest version of Automated Machine Learning and choose the best type of machine learning model for a given task.
 The end result (i.e. the predictive performance) is not important; how you get there is.